timm/silon/README.md

 The more you have, the more you are occupied.
 The less you have, the more free you are.
 -- Mother Teresa

-Strive for design simplicity.
-You never have to fix anything you leave out.
--- William P. Lear

 The whole point of getting things done is knowing what to leave undone.
 -- Oswald Chambers